 Rest the injured limb and raise it above your heart.
 For example, if you bumped your calf, prop up your leg to keep blood from pooling.
 This will help reduce swelling and keep the bruise from spreading.

-“There is no magic trick to prevent or erase bruises,” says Dr. Bradley “Most will heal within two weeks, and you’ll forget you even had an injury.”
+“There is no magic trick for preventing or healing bruises,” says Dr. Robbins.
+“Most will heal within two weeks, and you’ll forget you even had an injury.”